ssatguru/BabylonJS-CharacterController/README.md

 # BabylonJS-CharacterController
-A 3rd person characterController for use in [BabylonJS](http://www.babylonjs.com/) (a 3D HTML Webgl framework)  applications.
+A 3rd person CharacterController for use in [BabylonJS](http://www.babylonjs.com/) (a 3D HTML Webgl framework)  applications.
-DEMO - <a href="https://ssatguru.github.io/BabylonJS-CharacterController/demo/" target="_blank">https://ssatguru.github.io/BabylonJS-CharacterController/demo/</a>
+For demo - <a href="https://ssatguru.github.io/BabylonJS-CharacterController/demo/" target="_blank">https://ssatguru.github.io/BabylonJS-CharacterController/demo/</a>

 ## About
 It currently supports
 * walk
 * walkback
 * run
+* jump
 * fall
 * turn right
 * turn left
 * strafe left
 * strafe right
 * slide down

+It also supports camera "elasticity".
+In other words if a mesh comes between the camera and avatar/player the camera snaps to a position in front of the mesh.
+This way the avatar/player os always in view.
+It can also enter first person view if the camera comes close to the avatar/player

 ## Quick start